October 4th, 2022

 - COMPANIES IN INDUSTRIES

-concerned with meeting or setting carbon targets, or hoping to reduce their impact on the environment.
+concerned with meeting or setting carbon targets, or hoping to reduce their impact on the environment by following ISO 14040 series standards.

 - ACCOUNTING FIRMS